UC Davis (Master's)

 I have my CRLA level 1 certificate, which means I've been taught the rules of grammar.
 I will also have my TEFL certification within a month, so I'm learning the different ways of teaching ESL students.
 I also have experience teaching ESL students as well.
 To sum up, my experience includes: teaching ESL, knowing the grammar rules, teaching undergraduate English students, grading college level English essays, improving college level essays by working in a writing center, and creating syllabi and curriculum that fits the student's competency and goals.

 I know English can be intimidating.
 But I have all the necessary tools and skills to get you where you want to be in the language and in writing.
 Please don't hesitate to contact me if you would like to collaborate.
 Thank you for your time and consideration!
 Last June, I graduated with a Master's in English from UC Davis, so I currently have two full years of teaching experience.
 As part of my funding package, I've been both a TA and an instructor with full autonomy of a classroom.
-As a TA, I had my own discussion sections, developed my own
+As a TA, I had my own discussion sections, developed my own lesson plans for these sessions, and received evaluations

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.